Helping kids take charge

 Ways we help kids heal

-Sometimes our integrative medicine team uses one technique to treat a child’s condition.
+Sometimes our pediatric integrative medicine team uses one technique to treat a child’s condition.
 Other times we give illness the one-two punch by using a combination of methods.
 Here are some of the techniques we use:

 - Acupressure— Using touch or pressure to help create a healthy feeling throughout the body